datreant/MDSynthesis/docs/data.rst

 Reference: Data
 ===============
-The class :class:`mdsynthesis.core.aggregators.Data` is the interface used by Containers to access their stored datasets.
+The class :class:`mdsynthesis.aggregators.Data` is the interface used by Containers to access their stored datasets.
 It is not intended to be used on its own, but is shown here to give a detailed view of its methods.

-.. autoclass:: mdsynthesis.core.aggregators.Data
+.. autoclass:: mdsynthesis.aggregators.Data
     :members:
     :inherited-members: